The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Reduction of Chandra Data

 \subsection{Temperature Profile}

-We extract spectra in coarser annuli so that the number of counts per annulus is roughly 1,500 counts, to allow for well-constrained temperature measurements.
-The first annulus has an inner radius of 1.5$^{\prime\prime}$ (5 kpc) to avoid contamination from the AGN.
+We extract spectra in coarser annuli so that the number of counts per annulus is roughly 1500, to allow for well-constrained temperature measurements.
+The first annulus has an inner radius of 1.$^{\prime\prime}$5 (5 kpc) to avoid contamination from the AGN.
 We extract the cluster and blank-sky background spectra for each annulus.
-All spectra were fit simultaneously with APEC models for both the cluster (\textit{xsapec}) and the Milky Way emission (\textit{xsapec$_{\rm{bkg}}$}), photoelectric absorption from the Milky Way (\textit{xsphabs}), and the thermal bremsstrahlung from unresolved background objects (\textit{bremss}) with a temperature of 40 keV, following~\citet{2014McDonald}.
-The temperature, metallicity, and normalization of the cluster emission model are left free and the \textit{WSTAT} statistic is used.
+All spectra were fit simultaneously with APEC models for both the cluster (\textit{xsapec}) and the Milky Way emission (\textit{xsapec$_{\rm{bkg}}$}), photoelectric absorption from the Milky Way (\textit{xsphabs}), and thermal bremsstrahlung from unresolved background objects (\textit{bremss}) with a temperature of 40 keV, following~\citet{2014McDonald}.
+The temperature, metallicity, and normalization of the cluster emission model were left free and the WSTAT statistic was used.
 This produces a temperature profile with 7 bins over roughly the inner 700 kpc.

-Instead of fitting a model with many free parameters to the poorly-constrained temperature profile, we leverage the high-S/N density profile with the fact that the pressure profile of a galaxy cluster is close to self-similar and shows little scatter at large radii~\citep{2007Nagai,2010Arnaud, 2014McDonald}.
+Instead of fitting a model with many free parameters to the poorly-constrained temperature profile, we leverage the high-S/N density profile with the fact that the pressure profile of a galaxy cluster is close to self-similar and shows little scatter at large radii~\citep{2007Nagai,Arnaud2010, 2014McDonald}.
 The temperature profile is then inferred from the ideal gas law ($P=n_ekT$) and the density profile.
-We model the pressure profile with a modified-generalized NFW (GNFW) model, as proposed by~\citet{2007Nagai}.
+We model the pressure profile with a modified generalized Navarro-Frenk-White (GNFW) model, as proposed by~\citet{2007Nagai}: